 At the same time, the game actions and frequent changes of direction require a high degree of anticipation, ability to react, coordination and speed.
 The strokes in general, but especially during serving, require the development of a great deal of force when touching the ball.

 These different requirements can all be optimized with a functional training program.

 Functional training for cyclists:

 A strong core is a great advantage when cycling.
-Only with a stable torso it is possible to bring enough strength from the legs to the pedals.
+A stable torso is needed to transfer enough strength from the legs to the pedals.
 But you also need a high degree of mobility in the hips and lower back.
-Without this, the power transmission will ultimately not function optimally, as the maximum power cannot be passed on from the gluteal muscle.
+Without this, the power transmission will ultimately not function optimally, as the gluteal muscle will be unable to pass on power efficiently.

 Cycling is not a natural movement like running or walking, so it can cause muscular imbalances and changes in the postural system.
 Sitting for hours in the bent position promotes the shortening of the hip flexor and thus the tilting of the front pelvis.
 For cyclists, the focus of functional training should therefore be on core stability and mobility.

 Poor posture in everyday life also affects running.
 If a runner cannot maintain the upright position of the pelvic area due to weak back muscles, the pelvic blades rotate backwards.
 This has a negative impact on the dynamics of the running gait, because there are many muscles attached to this area.This consequently hinders the leverage effect of the entire muscle chain of the legs.
 Here, too, the stability of the torso and the training of body awareness are the top priorities of functional training.

 Furthermore, in preparation for a competition, the speed important for sprinting can be improved through targeted exercises.